slowernews/wisdom-tldr/README.md

 > *'My independence is my legacy.' -- Bagão Felix*

+> *'Do not commit to any side or cause but yourself.'*

+> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

 ===
 ###On achievement

 Confort is the enemy of achievement.
+You need to break rules to achieve anything great.

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*

 > *'There is pleasure in the pathless woods.' -- Lord Byron*

+> *'To create anything spectacular you have to break rules & breaking rules frightens people.'*

+> *'A ship is safe in the harbour but that's not what ships are for.'*

+> *'Make the mind tougher by exposing it to adversity.'*

 ===
 ###On improvement

-You are what you say you are.

-> *'You're only as good as your next speech.'*
+> *'Make the mind tougher by exposing it to adversity.'*

 ===
 ###On criticism